Horites: Name

 According to Archibald Sayce (1915), the Horites have been identified with references in Egyptian inscriptions to Khar (formerly translated as Harri), which concern a southern region of Canaan.
 More recent scholarship has associated them with the Hurrians.

-The rabbinical tradition, dating back to Genesis Rabbah 42:6 (300-500 CE), explains the name of Horites as meaning "the free people", from the Semitic root Ḥ-R-R meaning "free".
-This explanation is less plausible if Horites are identified with Hurrians, who are not a Semitic people.

-Hebrew Bible (Old Testament in the Christian Bible)
+The rabbinical tradition in Genesis Rabbah 42:6 (300-500 CE) says they are called Horites because "they made themselves independent [free]", which assumes the name is cognate with ḥori meaning "free."